DjoserGenomics/djosergenomics.github.io/_posts/2025-08-12-Scroll-5-Menkaures-Measures.md

 - Genes with very low total counts are likely the result of technical noise or extremely low expression, and they usually do not contribute reliable statistical signals in DEA.
 - This step keeps only those genes where the sum of counts across all samples is ≥ 10.

-#### Why Remove Low-Count Genes?
+#### Why Remove Low Count Genes?

-Filtering low-count genes is standard in RNA-seq preprocessing because:
+Filtering low count genes is standard in RNA-seq preprocessing because:

 - **Improved Statistical Power**: Low counts have high variance, reducing sensitivity for detecting differentially expressed genes.
-- **Reduced Multiple Testing**: Filtering uninformative genes lowers the number of tests, decreasing the false discovery rate (FDR).
+- **Reduced Multiple Testing**: Filtering uninformative genes lowers the number of tests, decreasing the **false discovery rate (FDR)**.
 - **Minimized Noise**: Low counts may reflect sequencing errors or background noise, not biological expression.

 #### Choosing a Threshold

-Low-count gene filtering thresholds depend on:
+Low count gene filtering thresholds depend on:

 - **Number of Samples**: More samples allow lower thresholds for reliable results.
 - **Library Depth**: Deeper sequencing improves detection of lowly expressed genes.